snikket-im/snikket-ios/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe your feature proposal**
-A cleare and concise description of your feature request.
+A clear and concise description of your feature request.

 **Is your feature request related to a problem?
 Please describe.**
 Explain what problem this feature would solve for you, and what value it would